kawilliams8/HelloStarWars/README.md

 # Hello Star Wars

 Hello Star Wars is a two week paired project for Front End Engineering students in Module 3 at the Turing School of Software & Design.
 Students learn how to set up multiple fetch calls to a Star Wars data api, manage the chain of returned promise objects, and use the resulting data in a React web app.
 No comp is provided; all design elements were created by the team, from scratch, using Adobe Illustrator.
-The authors selected a Star Wars / Hello Kitty crossover theme.
+The authors selected a Star Wars / Hello Kitty crossover theme and wireframed the layout with Adobe XD.

 Hello Star Wars, also known as 'Swapi-Box', is the first project in Module 2 to test changes to state, React Router, ASYNC functionality, propTypes and JSX snapshots.